 First of all, we want to assure you that ECO is still here and operating daily to provide comprehensive equine health care to our clients and their horses.
-Our 24/7 emergency services will continue.
-We also plan to continue our routine operations for other care such as our Wellness clinics.
-Below are guidelines that we ask you to follow and the protocols that we are putting in place to protect our and your health.
+Our 24/7 emergency services will continue as well as all other services.
+Below are guidelines that we ask you to follow and the protocols that are still in place to protect our and your health.

 Here are ways that you can help us insure everyone’s health safety:

 1. We ask that if you have cold or flu-like symptoms that you cancel or delay your appointment until at least 72 hours after your symptoms subside.